develprr/metamatic-blog/about.md

 permalink: /about/
 ---

+Metamatic Systems is a privately held software consultancy company located in Finland.

-The Metamatic framework is a simple and easy-to-use predictable state container for JavaScript apps.
+Metamatic® is a registered trademark for Metamatic Systems' open source product.
+Metamatic® is is a simple and easy-to-use predictable state container for JavaScript apps.
-With Metamatic, you can implement a central data management policy in frontend applications quite fast and painlessly.
-With Metamatic, you can get things done faster because you don't need to write endless amounts of repetitive 'spells' to get what you want.
-Metamatic helps you create cleaner and more maintainable code.